 The reason you can’t breed a dog into a fox has nothing to do with the limitation you’re thinking of, it has to do with lineage and common ancestry.
 You could easily breed a dog that looks and acts almost identical to a fox but isn’t because it descends from dogs and not foxes, even if it has become so distant from dogs that it is no longer the same species

->And yet despite having bred several times more generations of fruit flies than the generations it took for man to go from monkey to homo sapien, they remain fruit flies.
+>And yet despite having bred several times more generations of fruit flies than the generations it took for man to go from monkey to homosexual sapien, they remain fruit flies.
 Some might have small wings, larger eyes, but no matter what they do they can't create a new type of organism

 Most of those continually allow for genetic exchange by recombining colonies and topping up the population though, so they would never get the chance even if the time period was long enough to see major changes